floatlazer/semantic_slam/README.md

 catkin_make
 ```

-# Run
+# Run with camera

-First you should have a rgbd camera running.
+### Launch rgbd camera

 ```sh
 roslaunch semantic_slam camera.launch
 ```

-The run ORB_SLAM2 node.
+### Run ORB_SLAM2 node

 ```sh
 roslaunch semantic_slam slam.launch
 ```

-When the slam system has finished initialization and the camera trajectory in the viewer is reasonable, you can run the semantic_cloud node and the octomap_generator node.
+When the slam system has finished initialization, try to move the camera and check if the camera trajectory in the viewer is reasonable, reset SLAM if not.

+### Run semantic_mapping

+You can now run the semantic_cloud node and the octomap_generator node.
 You will have to provide trained models, see links below.

 ```sh
 roslaunch semantic_slam semantic_mapping.launch